westbeta/westbeta.github.io/src/products/wordpress-authorize-net-payments-plugin.md

 ### Description

+The WordPress Authorize.Net Payments Plugin is the **only** standalone WordPress plugin available that allows you accept payments on your WordPress site.

-In a few simple steps you can start accepting credit card payments, donations and subscriptions with Authorize.Net on your WordPress site.
+In a few simple steps you can start accepting credit card payments, donations, ruccuring payments and subscriptions with Authorize.Net on your WordPress site.
 WordPress Authorize.Net Payments is a standalone WordPress plugin.
-No complex shopping cart, form builder or membership site plugin needed.
+No complex shopping cart, form builder or membership site plugin needed (like WooCommerce, etc).

 That’s it.
 No other plugins required.